UNIVERSITY OF WISCONSIN River Falls

 A bias incident is defined as "an act committed against any person, group, or property, that you believe discriminates, stereotypes, harasses, or excludes anyone, based on some part of their identity."
 Identity may include race, color, ethnicity, religion, disability, nationality, language, gender, sexual orientation, group affiliation, and/or other similar factors.

-For more information about UWRF, and its commitment to promoting an inclusive campus, visit the office of Diversity, Inclusion, & Belonging.
+For more information about UWRF, and its commitment to promoting an inclusive campus, visit the Center of Diversity, Inclusion, & Belonging.

 If you require immediate medical, police, or other emergency services, call: